hyperledger/fabric/docs/source/certs_management.md

 ### Orderer Certificates

-Orderer Enrollment certificates and Orderer TLS certificates are issued for each organization.
+Orderer Enrollment Certificates and Orderer TLS Certificates are issued for each organization.

 #### Orderer Enrollment Certificate

-**Description**: The public key that the orderer uses to sign transactions.
+**Description**: The public key that the orderer uses to sign blocks.

 **Location**: Dependent on implementation: